mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/command_line/index.md

 ### What does the terminal look like?

-Below you can see some of the different flavours of programs that are available that can get you to a terminal.
+Below you can see some of the different flavors of programs that are available that can get you to a terminal.

 The next images show the command prompts available in Windows — there's a good range of options from the "cmd" program to "powershell" — which can be run from the start menu by typing the program name.